jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-1/assignment-1.rst

     * **Hint** Take special note of the design of the :math:`not` gate built with a transistor

 #.
-Create :math:`xor` (exclusive or) with N-channel transistors
+Create :math:`not`, :math:`or`, and :math:`and` using only :math:`nand` transistor configurations

-    * Use the provided file titled "4-xor.dig"
+    * Use the provided file titled "4-nand_universal.dig"
     * Use the corresponding space within the provided file
     * You may move the inputs and outputs if necessary and resize the labelled boxes
     * Run tests to ensure functional correctness

 #.
-Create :math:`not`, :math:`or`, and :math:`and` using only :math:`nand` transistor configurations
+Create :math:`not`, :math:`or`, and :math:`and` using only :math:`nor` transistor configurations

-    * Use the provided file titled "5_6-universal.dig" --- the same file is used for the following question
+    * Use the provided file titled "5-nor_universal.dig"
     * Use the corresponding space within the provided file
     * You may move the inputs and outputs if necessary and resize the labelled boxes
     * Run tests to ensure functional correctness
-    * **Hint** It may be required to chain several of the :math:`nand` configurations together

 #.
-Create :math:`not`, :math:`or`, and :math:`and` using only :math:`nor` transistor configurations
+Create :math:`xor` (exclusive or) with N-channel transistors

-    * Use the provided file titled "5_6-universal.dig" --- the same file is used for the previous question
+    * Use the provided file titled "6-xor.dig"
     * Use the corresponding space within the provided file
     * You may move the inputs and outputs if necessary and resize the labelled boxes
     * Run tests to ensure functional correctness
-    * **Hint** It may be required to chain several of the :math:`nor` configurations together